 Eutrophication of freshwater ecosystems following high nutrient loads is a widely recognized water quality problem in agricultural catchments.
-Phosphorus (P) is often a limiting nutrient in wetlands or fresh aquatic ecosystems (Elser et al., 2007; Wassen et al.,

-5 2005) and therefore a key parameter in controlling eutrophication.
-P enters surface waters through point-sources such as waste water treatment plants and non-point sources via surface runoff and exfiltration of soil water and groundwater.
+Phosphorus (P) is often a limiting nutrient in wetlands or fresh aquatic ecosystems (Elser et al., 2007; Wassen et al., 2005) and therefore a key parameter in controlling eutrophication.
+P enters surface waters through point-sources such as waste water treatment plants and nonpoint sources via surface runoff and exfiltration of soil water and groundwater.
 Especially, the fate of P in surface waters originating from non-point sources is controlled strongly by biogeochemical nutrient cycling processes at the soil-water interface (Dahm et al., 1998; Reddy et al., 1999; Dunne et al., 2006).

-To date, research and policy on P pollution from non-point sources have focused almost entirely on transfer of particulate bound phosphate from agricultural land to surface waters via overland flow or other fast flow paths during storm flow events (Withers and Haygarth, 2007; Sharpley et al., 2008; Jordan et al., 2012).
-However, several stud-

-- 15 ies in fresh water systems suggested that substantial dissolved-phosphate loads in surface waters may originate from exfiltration of shallow or deep groundwater (Holman et al., 2008; Dahlke et al., 2012; Scanlon et al., 2005).
-This is especially likely to occur in delta areas (Griffioen, 2006; Hayashi and Yanagi, 2009), where the soil water and shallow groundwater is typically pH-neutral to slightly acid, anoxic, and iron-rich. - The anoxic conditions are very suitable to dissolve phosphate in groundwater, which may result in relative high concentrations of dissolved phosphate from natural origin (Griffioen et al., 2013) or from leached manure or fertilizers (Chardon et al., 2007).
-In contrast, the chemical composition of surface waters in delta areas is normally pH-neutral to slightly alkaline and oxic with low dissolved iron and phosphate concentra- - tions.
+To date, research and policy on P pollution from non-point sources have focused almost entirely on transfer of particulate phosphate from agricultural land to surface waters via overland flow or other fast flow paths during storm flow events (Withers and Haygarth, 2007; Sharpley et al., 2008; Jordan et al., 2012).
+However, several studies in fresh water systems suggested that substantial dissolved-phosphate loads in surface waters may originate from exfiltration of shallow or deep groundwater (Holman et al., 2008; Dahlke et al., 2012; Scanlon et al., 2005).
+This is especially likely to occur in delta areas (Griffioen, 2006; Hayashi and Yanagi, 2009), where the soil water and shallow groundwater is typically pH-neutral to slightly acid, anoxic, and iron-rich.
+The anoxic conditions are very suitable to dissolve phosphate in groundwater, which may result in relative high concentrations of dissolved phosphate from natural origin (Griffioen et al., 2013) or from leached manure or fertilizers (Chardon et al., 2007).
+In contrast, the chemical composition of surface waters in delta areas is normally pH-neutral to slightly alkaline and oxic with low dissolved iron and phosphate concentrations.
 This difference in chemical composition between groundwater and surface water creates strong redox and pH gradients at the groundwater-surface water interface (Frei et al., 2012; Carlyle and Hill, 2001).
-At this interface, the oxidation of iron(II) followed by iron(III) hydrolysis and precipitation of iron oxyhydroxides (from here on referred to as the iron oxidation process) is the dominant chemical reaction (Griffioen, 2006; Gunnars et al., 2002; Kaegi et al., 2010; von Gunten and Schneider, 1991), that determines the fate of many biochemically important solutes that co-precipitate with the iron oxyhydroxides such as PO_4 (Châtellier et al., 2004; Deppe and Benndorf, 2002; Fox, 1989; Lienemann and Perret, 1999; Mayer and Jarrell, 2000; Voegelin et al., 2013) and AsO_4 (Meng et al., 2002; Roberts et al., 2004; Hug and Leupin, 2003).
+At this interface, the oxidation of iron(II) followed by iron(III) hydrolysis and precipitation of iron oxyhydroxides is the dominant chemical reaction (Griffioen, 2006; Gunnars et al., 2002; Kaegi et al., 2010; von Gunten and Schneider, 1991; Baken et al., 2013), that determines the fate of many biochemically important solutes that co-precipitate with the iron oxyhydroxides such as PO4 (Châtellier et al., 2004; Deppe and Benndorf, 2002; Fox, 1989; Lienemann et al., 1999; Mayer and Jarrell, 2000; Voegelin et al., 2013) and AsO4 (Meng et al., 2002; Roberts et al., 2004; Hug and Leupin, 2003).